 Note: If your water dispenser has a hot and cold tank, it’s important that no cleaning materials get into the hot tank as it sanitises itself with the heat.
 Make sure to plug the hot section with a rubber stopper before cleaning the cooler.

+Don't forget to empty and clean the drip tray, and give the whole water cooler a wipe down.
 Also make sure to keep to the dilution ratio (e.g.: 1 tablespoon/3litres) so as to not damage your cooler with harsh chemicals that can degrade the seals.

 Below are some manufacturer-specific guidelines on how to clean a water cooler.